 Common wintercress (Barbarea vulgaris) is the most readily found of the several species of wintercess.
 It is a brassica, and the flavour gives this away – mustardy, cabbagey, and really rather bitter.
-It’s green glossy leaves are hairless, deeply lobed, and grow in the rosette shape so typical of the brassica family.
+Its green glossy leaves are hairless, deeply lobed, and grow in the rosette shape so typical of the brassica family.
 Its flowers are four-petalled and yellow.
-It can be found on verges and field edges, and is at it’s most palatable in winter.
-A few leaves are all that is needed in a salad, as the flavour is so strong.
+It can be found in gardens, on verges and field edges, and is at its most palatable in winter.
+A few leaves are all that is needed in a salad, as the flavour is so punchy.

 Wood sorrel (Oxalis acetosella) is a beautiful, delicate plant.
 Its has three heart-shaped leaves that have a fold down the middle and grow from a thin central stem.
 The flowers, which are found in the spring, have five petals and are white or pink, with deeper pink lines running up them.
 These blossoms are infertile, the plant actually reproduces using self-fertile flowers near the base of the plant.
 It is to be found on forest floors, often where the ground covering is mossy, and sometimes you will come across huge carpets of the stuff – truly stunning when it is flowering.
 The flavour is sharp, somewhat akin to the rind of a green apple.
 This acidity comes from oxalic acid, which can do you harm if consumed in large quantities, though you would have to eat a lot of wood sorrel to be affected.
 Do pick the stem as well as the leaves, as there is much flavour there.

-Hairy bittercress (Cardamine hirsuta) is not, as the name suggests, either particularly bitter or particularly hairy.
+Hairy bittercress (Cardamine hirsuta) is neither particularly bitter nor particularly hairy.
 The taste is somewhat peppery, a little like a mild rocket.
-It is another member of the brassicaceae and thusly grows in a rosette, with pairs of leaflets running down the stalks and a larger end leaf.
+It is another member of the brassicaceae and so grows in a rosette, with pairs of leaflets running down the stalks and a larger end leaf.
 It is very common, and can be found growing on verges, cracks in walls, waste ground, pretty much anywhere.
 Hairy bittercress produces tiny, white, four-petalled flowers.
 When in seed it grows long thin seed pods, which when ripe will explode at the merest touch, which is great fun.

 Chickweed (Stellaria media) is to be found on disturbed ground, gardens, field edges and damp corners.
-It grows all throughout the year, but is tough and stringy in the summer.
+It grows all throughout the year, but can be a bit tough in the summer.
 It grows in great tangles of straggly stalks, with oval slightly pointed leaves.
 A key to identifying it is the single line of fine hairs that runs down the stem.
 The flowers, when there, are white with five deeply divided petals.
 The texture is pleasingly crisp and fleshy, and its mild flavour makes it ideal for balancing the more robust flavours of a wild salad.
 I have experimented and can confirm that chickens do indeed love chickweed.

 Jack-in-the-hedge, or garlic mustard (Alliaria petiolata), is mainly to be found from March through until early summer, but does produce new leaves towards the end of autumn.
 Another member of the brassica family, its flavour betrays its family ties – mustard, cabbage, with more than a hint of garlic.
 It grows up to a metre tall, and has a single stem with serrated, heart-shaped, pointed leaves and four-petalled white flowers.
 The leaves give an unmistakable aroma when crushed, which aids identification.
 It is to be found along hedgerows and woodland edges, even in ditches.
 Later in the summer it becomes rather bitter, and it is always best to pick to tops as the flavour is finer.